Be your best advocate

 Hello

-I am Yvette Jordan, an Educator in the Newark Public School system and an Activist for environmental and social justice.
-For the past two years, I have been speaking on the effects of environmental justice on urban centers; I have a keen interest in educating our community on the importance of advocating for safe water.
-My commitment to this fight began with the lead water crisis in Newark, NJ.
+I am Yvette Jordan, a former Educator in the Newark Public School system and an Activist for environmental and social justice, committed to addressing the profound impacts of environmental injustice in urban environments, with a concentrated effort on elevating community awareness about the critical need for safe water advocacy, a mission that was catalyzed by the lead water crisis in Newark, NJ.

 Why Me